tcr/mug/README.md

 ----

 * Faster than Rhino, sacrificing ECMAScript conformity for speed.
-* Compiled JavaScript has as little overhead as possible compared to a full interpreter.
-Preferrable for embedded devices.
+* Minimal overhead, compared to a full interpreter.
+Standard library is < 75kb.
+* Mug's goal is that compiled code be as close to compiled Java as possible.
 * It's a neat party trick.

 Development